yellowmessenger/documentation/docs/platform_concepts/design/convdesignvoice.md

 With the conversation designer, you can design natural voice conversations by auto-generating SSML tags from voice effects such as emphasis, pronunciation, pause, etc.

 > Global and Node-level settings are configured with the default values.
-You can skip these steps if you do not have a requirement to customize it.
+You can skip these steps if you do not want to customize it.

 ### 2.1 Bot persona settings